Conto Springs Surf Break

-The water temperature (20 °C) at Conto Springs is warm and the air temperature should feel similar (windchill forecast 16 °C).
-If the sun does come out as forecast, it should feel warm enough to surf in a shorty or a summer wetsuit.
+The water temperature (19 °C) at Conto Springs is relatively warm.
+If the sun does come out as forecast, it should feel warm enough to surf in a summer wetsuit.
+Effective air temperature of 17 °C.

 Australia Sea Water Temperature